 When a bird is not flying, it is standing.
 It is rare to see a bird laying down or sitting.
 That is why perches are very important.
 Birds use perches for standing, climbing, playing, rubbing, cleaning their beaks, chewing, and entertainment.

 Perches vary in size so that birds can firmly and comfortably grip or grasp them.
 Perch diameter should match bird size.
 Birds should be able to wrap their toes around a perch to grasp it, not just stand on top of it with their toes spread open wide.
 If a perch is too big, a bird can fall or slip if they cannot grasp it properly.
 If startled, birds are less likely to slip off or fall from a perch that they are able to grasp tightly.
 Perches that vary in size, provide more exercise opportunities and allow birds to choose what is comfortable.
 Birds can get sore feet if their perch diameter is the same all of the time because they are constantly putting pressure on the same areas on the bottom of their feet.

 What are the best types of perches to use?

-Birds can be given one ceramic or cement perch among their various perches to aid in safely wearing the beak and nails down.
-If they are the only perch available, or if they are used too frequently, cement or ceramic perches may cause excessive wearing of the beak and nails.
-If the ceramic perch is placed in front of the food bowl, the bird will visit it, stand on it, eat, clean its beak on it, and then leave.
+A single ceramic or cement perch may be used along with other perches to provide texture to and aid birds in safely wearing down their beaks and nails.
+However, concrete perches should not be the only perches used in cages.
+These can be abrasive to the bottoms of a bird’s feet, resulting in irritation and sore formation.
+If a ceramic perch is placed in front of a food bowl, typically, a bird will visit it, stand on it, eat, clean its beak on it, and then leave.

 What are some safe trees for perches?